jcai1/WowCoding/weakauras/mark-of-the-nightmare/README.md

-## Mark of the Nightmare
+## EN/05DRA/Mark of the Nightmare

-Encounter - Emerald Nightmare - Dragons of Nightmare
+Emerald Nightmare: Dragons of Nightmare

-Displays timers for Mark of the Nightmare applications, and indicates whether you are in range to get hit.
+Displays timers for `Mark of the Nightmare` applications, and indicates whether you are in range to get hit.

 **Dev status**: Beta